Where to Stay in Istanbul: 7 Best Areas & Hotels (2026)

 Luxury (US$160 and up)

-- DeCamondo Galata – This upscale hotel has comfortable rooms and plenty of modern amenities like a concierge service, currency exchange, and ticket service, as well as 3 restaurants.
+• DeCamondo Galata – This upscale hotel offers comfortable rooms and plenty of modern amenities, including a concierge service, currency exchange, and ticket service, as well as 3 restaurants.

 Mid-range (US$110 to US$160)